dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 ## Being able to read the data

 The original eBPF trace function was based on the sample code.
-I just read the dtrace spec for `command__set`, to determine the argument ordering for the and type information:
+I just read the Dtrace spec for `command__set`, to determine the argument ordering for the and type information:

 ```{.c include=src/mctop-basic/tools/mctop.py startLine=67 endLine=90}